 - Ability to make complex judgments, develop innovative solutions, and apply comprehensive cross-functional and industry understanding to individual projects and programs

 - Ability to access external resources as necessary, including specialist expertise

-- Ability to effectively represent the company to external stakeholders, including regulatory authorities and key scientific opinion leaders4
+- Ability to effectively represent the Company to external stakeholders, including regulatory authorities and key scientific opinion leaders

 - Proactive and able to work independently

 - Able to respond to changes in the internal and external environment by adjusting plans or developing new ways of working